Tyrrrz/YoutubeExplode/ReadMe.md

     .GetWithHighestVideoQuality()
 ```

-Finally, you can resolve the actual stream represented by the specified metadata using `Streams.GetAsync(...)` or download it directly to a file with `Streams.DownloadAsync(...)`:
+Finally, you can resolve the actual stream represented by the specified metadata using `Videos.Streams.GetAsync(...)` or download it directly to a file with `Videos.Streams.DownloadAsync(...)`:

 ```csharp
 using YoutubeExplode;